batermj/PythonTipsDS/doc/pack.rst

 ===============

 It's super easy to wrap your own package in Python.
 I packed some functions which I frequently used in my daily work.
-You can download and install it from `My PySpark Package`_.
+You can download and install it from `My ststspy library`_.
 The hierarchical structure and the directory structure of this package are as follows.

 Hierarchical Structure
 ++++++++++++++++++++++

 .. code-block:: bash

-	PySparkTools/
+	├── README.md
 	├── __init__.py
-	├── PySparkTools
-	│   ├── __init__.py
-	│   ├── Manipulation
-	│   │   ├── DataManipulation.py
-	│   │   └── __init__.py
-	│   └── Visualization
-	│       ├── __init__.py
-	│       ├── PyPlots.py
-	│       └── PyPlots.pyc
-	├── README.md
 	├── requirements.txt
 	├── setup.py
+	├── statspy
+	│   ├── __init__.py
+	│   ├── basics.py
+	│   └── tests.py
 	└── test
-	    ├── spark-warehouse
-	    ├── test1.py
+	    ├── nb
+	    │   └── t.test.ipynb
-	    └── test2.py
+	    └── test1.py

+	3 directories, 9 files

 From the above hierarchical structure, you will find that you have to have ``__init__.py`` in each directory.
 I will explain the ``__init__.py`` file with the example below: